Important Presenter Information

 If you are presenting virtually and also onsite in Orlando, please be prepared with any equipment necessary to do so, as well as a quiet space to give your presentation.

-Sessions presented virtually will all be recorded.
-Sessions presented in-person may be recorded.
-All presenters must sign a Participation Agreement/Model Release form from their presenter portal.
-Submitters of student presentations that are streamed/recorded are responsible for obtaining permission for each student and will be contacted with details in May.
+All virtually presented sessions will be recorded.
+Select in-person sessions will be recorded.
+Submitters of student presentations that are streamed/recorded are responsible for obtaining permissionfor each student and will be contacted with details in May.

-Please note that recordings will be online for up to 6 months behind a password-protected login for conference attendees, and attendees will not have the ability to download sessions.
+Please note that recordings will be online for up to 6 months behind a password-protected login for conference attendees, and attendee will not have the ability to download sessions.

 If you do not agree to the model release, email conf-program@ascd.org.